 Roof Garden Dynamic

-Low-lying foliage forms natural drifts to sustain stormy winds, while Box hedging, Agave and Yucca produce anchoring points amongst the movement of softer grassy textures.
+Low-lying foliage forms natural drifts to endure stormy winds, while Box hedging, Agave and Yucca produce anchoring points among the movement of softer grassy textures.
 A symmetrical, low hedge greens the living room, remaining static while dainty foliage sways in gusty breeze.
 The Box is repeated on a larger scale by the dining area to provide a windbreak and further privacy.
 The site formed an immense logistic challenge, entailing a meticulous, detailed design process, which encompassed creative access solutions, yet, its central river location maintained continual, thorough inspiration, with misty aerial perspectives defining the essence of a unique London roof terrace.

 With a captivating continuum of significant landmarks enfolding a contemporary roof terrace design, we naturally retained uninterrupted panoramas, where an exhilarating spectrum of urban vistas includes Battersea Power Station, Big Ben, BT Tower, London Eye, Millbank Tower, SIS Building and Vauxhall Bridge.
 This roof garden's breadth forms an unmistakable silhouette, observed on the bridge approach, delineating a welcoming riverscape feature, as Agave foliage kisses the sky atop Bridge House.
 Enjoying this landscape amid such hectic traffic defines a surreal experience at times, yet, on a still day, its cinematic setting generates pure London essence, when a Chelsea terrace sunset narrates an intimate, private roof garden panorama.